R. Kelly Accused of Holding Multiple Women ‘Prisoner’ in an Abusive ‘Cult’

-In an explosive new BuzzFeed investigationfrom Jim DeRogatis, the reporter who broke the story on R. Kelly’s alleged sexual abuse of underage women nearly 20 years ago, the R&B singer is accused of running a “cult” that preys on women.
+In an explosive new BuzzFeed investigation from Jim DeRogatis, the reporter who broke the story on R. Kelly’s alleged sexual abuse of underage women nearly 20 years ago, the R&B singer is accused of running a “cult” that preys on women.
 Two families tell DeRogatis that their daughters — a 19-year-old from Georgia and an 18-year-old from Florida who was 17 when she met Kelly — are being held “prisoner” at Kelly’s rental properties in Chicago and Atlanta, one for over a year.
 Three former associates of Kelly’s have corroborated the families’ stories and tell BuzzFeed that they personally witnessed at least six women living in the properties as part of Kelly’s “cult.”
 By all accounts, Kelly subjects the women to emotional abuse, including “dictating what they eat, how they dress, when they bathe, when they sleep, and how they engage in sexual encounters that he records.”
 One associate, Kitti Jones, who says she also had sex and lived with Kelly, claims Kelly physically abuses the women if they break Kelly’s “rules.”
 In spring 2013, Kelly allegedly “held [Jones] against a tree and slapped her outside of a Subway sandwich shop … because she had been too friendly with the male cashier there.”

 According to the two families, their daughters, each aspiring singers, were introduced to Kelly in 2015 under the impression that he would professionally mentor them.
 Each say Kelly initiated sexual relationships with their daughters via private text messages, and that Kelly restricts communication with their families.
-Last summer, the women allegedly under Kelly’s control ranged from that 18-year-old Florida singer to a 31-year old “den mother” — the best friend of the underage woman in the infamous videotape that led to child pornography charges against Kelly — who allegedly “trained” new women on Kelly’s sexual preferences.
+Last summer, the women allegedly under Kelly’s control ranged from that 18-year-old Florida singer to a 31-year-old “den mother” — the best friend of the underage woman in the infamous videotape that led to child-pornography charges against Kelly — who allegedly “trained” new women on Kelly’s sexual preferences.
 One woman allegedly part of the “cult” is the 19-year-old woman Kelly reportedly started publicly dating last August.

 The family of one of the alleged victims, who appears to have dropped out of college last fall to live with Kelly, says they have not seen their daughter since December 2016: